omnixtar/omnixtar.github.io/omnidef/index.md

 The star character * also means anything in UNIX or Linux shell environments.

-Since “Omni” is a hotly contested brand by many tech companies, including OpenAI and NVIDIA, we thought exploiting the legal loopholes in English speaking countries, where the star character cannot be included in a legal name, so that “Omni*” followed by whatever words cannot be legally registered, ensuring its usage in the free software world with no external interference.
+Since “Omni” is a hotly contested brand by many tech companies, including OpenAI and NVIDIA, we thought of exploiting the legal loopholes in English speaking countries, where the star character cannot be included in a legal name, so that “Omni*” followed by whatever words cannot be legally registered, ensuring its usage in the free software world with no external interference.

 The initial intention of using the Omni* prefix was to highlight the versatility of DJSON Decentralised JSON and hash codes in representing various types of digital assets and transactions, including user identities.